Espressive/esp-monorepo-tests/README.md

 - [ ] Update README relative to our project
 - [ ]

+### What Are These Apps?

+- CRA1: Almost completely OOTB from CRA with no imports.
+This is our **CONTROL**
+- CRA2: CONTROL with a single monorepo package import
+- CRA3: CONTROL with a single monorepo package import that itself has another monorepot import

 ### Links

 - [Offical Yarn PNP Sample App](https://github.com/yarnpkg/pnp-sample-app)